llm-bible/llm-bible.github.io/_publications/faghihi2021latent.markdown

 bibkey: faghihi2021latent
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2101.04727"}
-tags: ['Multimodal Models', 'Model Architecture', 'Attention Mechanism']
+tags: ['Attention Mechanism', 'Multimodal Models', 'Model Architecture']
 ---
 We propose a novel alignment mechanism to deal with procedural reasoning on a newly released multimodal QA dataset, named RecipeQA.
 Our model is solving the